mirceaulinic/ISalt/docs/index.rst

                             The absolute path to the Master config file.
       --minion              Prepare the Salt dunders for the Minion.
       --proxy               Prepare the Salt dunders for the Proxy Minion.
+      --sproxy              Prepare the Salt dunders for the salt-sproxy (Master side).
       --master              Prepare the Salt dunders for the Master.
       --local               Override the Minion config and use the local client.
                             This option loads the file roots config from the